akka/akka/akka-docs/rst/java/untyped-actors.rst

-   which caused the restart and the message which triggered that exception; the latter may be ``None`` if the restart was not caused by processing a message, e.g. when a supervisor does not trap the exception and is restarted in turn by its supervisor.
-This method is the best place for cleaning up, preparing hand-over to the fresh actor instance, etc.
+   which caused the restart and the message which triggered that exception; the latter may be ``None`` if the restart was not caused by processing a message, e.g. when a supervisor does not trap the exception and is restarted in turn by its supervisor, or if an actor is restarted due to a sibling’s failure.
+If the message is available, then that message’s sender is also accessible in the usual way (i.e. by calling ``getSender()``).

-   By default it stops all children and calls :meth:`postStop`.
+   This method is the best place for cleaning up, preparing hand-over to the fresh actor instance, etc.  By default it stops all children and calls :meth:`postStop`.

 2. The initial factory from the ``actorOf`` call is used to produce the fresh instance.

 3. The new actor’s :meth:`postRestart` method is invoked with the exception which caused the restart.
 By default the :meth:`preStart` is called, just as in the normal start-up case.

 An actor restart replaces only the actual actor object; the contents of the mailbox is unaffected by the restart, so processing of messages will resume